relzwit/voice-changer/tf_is_this_thing.md

 Phase 2: The Capture (The Factory Floor)

-You press "5" and hit Enter. g_is_recording becomes true.
+Action: You press 5 and hit Enter. g_is_recording becomes true.

 A. The Hardware Interrupt (data_callback)